 Our work has been carried out to obtain reasonable assurance about whether the disclosure financial statements are free from material misstatement, and have been prepared in accordance with the Regulations, in all material respects.
 Material non-compliance with the Regulations relates to differences or omissions of amounts and disclosures that would affect an overall understanding of the disclosure financial statements.
-Except for the matter described above regarding the reasons for issuing a non-standard audit conclusion, if we had found any other material non-compliance that was not corrected, we would have referred to the non-compliance in our conclusion.
+If we had found material non-compliance that was not corrected, we would have referred to the non-compliance in our conclusion.